-Especially working on large and muscular people strains thumbs considerably.
+Especially working on large and muscular people can strain thumbs considerably.

 Some therapists have very strong thumbs and they are able to use them a lot, while others are physically not able to use them as much.

-Without any doubt, the preservation of the massage therapist’s health is more important than following a traditional system of therapy through thumb pressure.
+Without a doubt, the preservation of the massage therapist’s health is more important than following a traditional system of therapy through thumb pressure.

 2. There is no agreement among the major Thai Massage schools about the exact location of the sen lines.

 Sen line work is not about finding a specific point on an anatomical chart, pressing it, and expecting something magical to happen.